 Rev. J. Kenneth and Sarah Murphree Corson - 1995 A Award Recipients

-Ken, a native of New Jersey, and Sarah from the rural Alabama town of Wedewee, met at Asbury.
+Ken, a native of New Jersey, and Sarah from the rural Alabama town of Wedowee, met at Asbury.
 Marriage and opportunity for missionary service in Cuba for one year interrupted their college studies in 1958.
-Returning to Kentucky in 1959, Ken began a student appointment as Methodist minister in southern Indiana and together they completed their studies at Asbury College.
+Returning to Kentucky in 1959, Ken began a student appointment as Methodist minister in southern Indiana and together he and his wife completed their studies at Asbury College.
 The pastoral appointment continued while Ken pursued graduate studies in sociology at Indiana University.

 For the next fifteen years a call to missions would take the Corson family to Haiti, Puerto Rico, Costa Rica, Bolivia, and Venezuela in search of meaning to live and work along side families in third world cultures.
 During this time of examination, a vision was born in the hearts of Ken and Sarah.